-Do you live in a condo?
+Do you live in an apartment or condo?
 Do you compost?
 The usual response is “well, of course not!”
-Traditional composting is unlikely to be a viable option for most people living in condos.
+Traditional composting is unlikely to be a viable option for most people living in apartments and condos.
 However, bokashi composting offers a great solution for people who want to create rich homemade compost in their condo, townhouse, apartment or any home where space may be restricting.
-Read on to find out the best options for condo composting.

 What makes bokashi suitable for condos?

 Even though we have organics collection in our building, I wanted to make my own compost because I didn’t want to purchase bags of potting mix or compost every year.
 I grow mostly herbs and vegetables on the balcony.
 There aren’t many options for apartments.
-I wasn’t keen on having worms on my balcony so after some research I found out about the bokashi method. … I mostly put fruit/vegetable items in it.
-I put meat and other compostable in the building’s organics bin. … I really like your bin, easy to open and close and practical to empty the ‘tea’ which i’ve been using on my plants.
+I wasn’t keen on having worms on my balcony so after some research I found out about the bokashi method. … I really like your bin, easy to open and close and practical to empty the ‘tea’ which i’ve been using on my plants.

 The bokashi indoor composter is small and fits easily into most kitchens or balconies.
 With the bokashi composting process there is no need for a large outdoor composter.
 The food waste is transformed into compost in just 4-6 weeks, meaning that you only need space to store 2 bins.